-On the basis of a careful consideration of the history, the architecture and other features of this building, the Landmarks Preservation Commission finds that the Booth Theater has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation.
+On the basis of a careful consideration of the history, the architecture and other features of this Interior, the Landmarks Preservation Commission finds that the Booth Theater, first floor interior consisting of the inner lobby, the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation, and the Interior or parts thereof are thirty years old or more, and that the Interior is one which is customarily open and accessible to the public, and to which the public is customarily invited.

-The Commission further finds that, among its important qualities, the Booth Theater survives as one of the historic playhouses that symbolize American theater for both New York and the nation; that located on West 45th Street, it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district; that it is one of the group of theaters constructed for the Shuberts, one of the most active and influential families in American theater history; that during the early decades of this century the Shuberts and their theaters helped shape the character of the Broadway theater district; that the Booth was built in partnership with Winthrop Ames, a major force in the development of the little theater movement, and reflects Ames's particular theatrical needs and specifications; that the Venetian-inspired design by Henry B. Herts is particularly distinguished and responsive to its prominent site; that among its outstanding characteristics are its curved corner entrance, giant pilasters, elaborate door and window enframements, and unusual "sgrafitto" ornament; that for three quarters of a century the Booth Theater has served as home to countless numbers of plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the Booth Theater Interior survives as one of the historic playhouse interiors that symbolize American theater for both New York and the nation; that located on West 45th Street, the Booth is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district; that it is one of the group of theaters constructed for the Shuberts, one of the most active and influential families in American theater history; that during the early decades of this century the Shuberts and their theaters helped shape the character of the Broadway theater district; that the Booth was built in partnership with Winthrop Ames, a major force in the development of the little theater movement, and reflects Ames's particular theatrical needs and specifications: that Henry B. Herts designed an interior inspired by English Tudor-Jacobean sources; that among its outstanding characteristics are its wood paneling, which enhances the acoustical qualities of the space, and its handsome plasterwork ceiling; that for three quarters of a century the Booth Theater has served as home to countless numbers of plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Booth Theater, 222-232 West 45th Street, Borough of Manhattan, and designates Tax Map Block 1016, Lot 15 in part consisting of the land on which the described building is situated, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Booth Theater, first floor interior consisting of the inner lobby, the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; 222-232 West 45th Street, Borough of Manhattan, and designates Tax Map Block 1016, Lot 15 in part consisting of the land on which the described building is situated, Borough of Manhattan, as its Landmark Site.